Vice President Support Services TSAlliance

 Dena developed the Educator Mentor Program (EPM) program, which provides peer to peer supports in understanding parent’s rights and how to be an educational advocate for their children.
 This program also supports building relationships between parents/caregivers and school districts for better outcomes for children.
 She developed an Educator Mentor Program (EMP) made up of administrators, therapists, physiologists, and teachers from pre-kindergarten to college level having experience with TSC.
 Together these two programs provide one-on-once support to any family or professional in school systems needing education and support in understanding the educational complexities of TSC.
 She has written publications related to TSC-Associated Neuropsychiatric Disorders (TAND) specific to education and a parent guide to understanding TSC and behavior.

 She developed the Adult Regional Coordinator Program (ARC) to provide peer to peer support to adults living with TSC.
 She launched a peer support program called the Department Adult Transition Resource Coordinators (DATRC).
 This program supports dependent young adults with TSC and their parents to have somewhere to turn particularly related to transition issues once they turn age of majority.
 During her time at the TS Alliance she has grown the TS Alliance TSC peer to peer support program (TSC Connect Network) to over 408 volunteers across the US.
 Dena along with the Jo Anne Nakagawa theTS Alliance Director of Clinical Projects and TSC Clinic Liaison developed and supported the TSC Clinic Ambassador Program (TSCCA) to support newly diagnosed families with peer to peer support within the TSC Clinics across the US.

-Dena was a member of the TAND Consortium in year 1.
+Dena was a member of the TAND consortium in year 1 of the TANDem project.